sashank2k3/FakeReviewDetection/README.md

 # Proceeding with the files
 The notebooks and the python file has been numbered in order, and hence for easier readibility please refer to them in order.

-This project has already been deployed online, and hence you can simply click the button on top to be referred to the web application
+This project has already been deployed online, and hence you can simply click the button on top to be referred to the web application.

 # MISC